Sea Launch: NSS-8 launch failure

 The Sea Launch NSS-8 launch explosion on January 30, 2007.
 The explosion has obscured the floating launch pad platform.

 On January 30, 2007, the Sea Launch Zenit-3SL rocket carrying NSS-8 and 500 tons of fuel exploded on (flight) launch.
 Available imagery shows a fireball much larger than the launch platform at sea level.

-Since the launch pad platform is vacated by all engineers during the automated launch process, there were no injuries.
+Since the launch pad platform was vacated by all engineers during the automated launch process, there were no injuries.
 On February 1, 2007, Sea Launch released a statement detailing its status.

 It is believed that the failure was caused by a foreign object being ingested by the engine turbopump, causing the rocket to crash immediately.

 On February 3, 2007, photographs of the damage were posted on internet forums.
-The launch platform damage is mostly superficial, though blast deflectors underneath the launch platform were knocked loose and were lost when they fell into the sea.
+Damage to the launch platform damage was mostly superficial, although blast deflectors underneath the launch platform were knocked loose and were lost when they fell into the sea.

 In March 2007, shortly after the NSS-8 launch failure, Hughes Network Systems switched the launch of SPACEWAY-3 from a Sea Launch Zenit-3SL to an Ariane 5.

 Repairs of the launch platform were completed in September 2007.
 The Sea Launch platform underwent repairs in Canada, docked near CFB Esquimalt, just west of Victoria, British Columbia, and departed on July 31, 2007.
 Both vessels returned to their home Nimitz military port in Long Beach, California, U.S.